PowerDNS/pdns/CODING_GUIDELINES.md

 ## `const`-ness

 * Mark parameters and variables that should not be modified as `const`.
-  This is especially important for references and pointers that comes from outside the function, but it also makes sense to do it for local variables or parameters passed by value because it might help detect a logic error later ;
+  This is especially important for references and pointers that come from outside the function, but it also makes sense to do it for local variables or parameters passed by value because it might help detect a logic error later ;
 * Mark `const` methods as such (and make them thread-safe) ;
 * Prefer using `at()` on containers so that no insertion can take place by mistake, and to get bounds checking.